Coronavirus: New Government moves to support 1.5 million tenants

 • Now and then: Landlord/tenant law overhaul, how 1.5m lives could change

-Robertson just announced that more information would be released in the coming days but Robertson said the measures were an acknowledgement that "for many New Zealanders, rent is one of the biggest weekly costs they face."
+Robertson just announced that more information would be released in the coming days but he said the measures were an acknowledgement that "for many New Zealanders, rent is one of the biggest weekly costs they face".

 Ironically, earlier today the Real Estate Institute issued a detailed statement calling for such measures to be shelved during the pandemic.